 All General Education requirements are met through required courses except for the Writing Intensive requirement, the Interpretive Studies requirement and American/Global Diversity requirement.
-Therefore, in order to graduate, students in this program must choose one course that is designated Writing Intensive, one course that is designated Interpretive, and one course that is designated American/Global Diversity.
+Therefore, in order to graduate, students in this program must choose one course that is designated Writing Intensive, one course that is designated Mretican/Global Diversity.
 The same course may be used to fulfill several requirements.